DecBayComp/tramway-tour/docs/index.md

 ## Introduction

-**TRamWAy** is a Python library to analyse random walks and infer parameters of their dynamics (or their environment), including diffusivity, drift and potential energy.
+<abbr title="The RAndoM Walk AnalYzer">**TRamWAy**</abbr> is a Python library to analyse random walks and infer parameters of their dynamics (or their environment), including diffusivity, drift and potential energy.
-Typical random walks **TRamWAy** was designed for are biomolecule trajectories such as observed using localization microscopy (*e.g.* PALM, STORM) together with *single-particle tracking* (SPT).
+Typical random walks TRamWAy was designed for are biomolecule trajectories such as observed using localization microscopy (*e.g.* <abbr title="PhotoActivated Localization Microscopy">PALM</abbr>, <abbr title="STochastic Optical Reconstruction Microscopy">STORM</abbr>) together with *single-particle tracking* (SPT).

-In **TRamWAy**, the flagship approach for characterizing the dynamics of biomolecules (or *random walkers*) and their environment relies on the *mapping hypothesis* and merely considers random walkers as probes of their environment.
+In TRamWAy, the flagship approach for characterizing the dynamics of biomolecules (or *random walkers*) and their environment relies on the *mapping hypothesis* and merely considers random walkers as probes of their environment.
 This is suitable in situations where consistencies in the dynamics may be resolved as a function of space and time, rather than within each random walker.

 As a consequence, the library is organised around the following processing steps:

-* [tracking](tracking.md) the biomolecules in localization microscopy data ; this is described in a [section](tracking.md) that covers the following modules:
+* [tracking](tracking.ipynb) the biomolecules in localization microscopy data ; this is described in a [section](tracking.md) that covers the following modules:
     * `tramway.analyzer.images`
     * `tramway.analyzer.tracker`

-* [segmenting](segmentation.md) in space (and - optionally - time), and assigning individual displacements (or trajectories) to the different segments (also referred to as *bins* or *cells* or *microdomains*) ; the dedicated [section](segmentation.md) covers the following modules:
+* [segmenting](segmentation.ipynb) in space (and - optionally - time), and assigning individual displacements (or trajectories) to the different segments (also referred to as *bins* or *cells* or *microdomains*) ; the dedicated [section](segmentation.ipynb) covers the following modules:
     * `tramway.analyzer.tesseller`
     * `tramway.analyzer.time`
     * `tramway.analyzer.sampler`

-* [inferring](inference.md) dynamics parameters in each bin or segment, thus yielding a spatial (or spatio-temporal) map for each parameter ; this is demonstrated together with the following modules:
+* [inferring](inference.ipynb) dynamics parameters in each bin or segment, thus yielding a spatial (or spatio-temporal) map for each parameter ; this is demonstrated together with the following modules:
     * `tramway.analyzer.mapper`
     * `tramway.analyzer.browser`

 * identifying patterns in (or *features* of) the parameter maps, including [Bayes factor](https://tramway.readthedocs.io/en/latest/inference.html#inference-bayes-factor) calculation for distinguishing between interactions and spurious forces.

-In addition, **TRamWAy** also features a range of widely-used measurements for individual trajectories.
+In addition, TRamWAy also features a range of widely-used measurements for individual trajectories.
 Several analysis procedures based on models that rely on consistencies within each random walker are planned and should be available in future releases.

-**TRamWAy** also includes adapted visualisation routines.
+TRamWAy also includes adapted visualisation routines.

 ## Example data illustrated